gitlabhq/gitlabhq/CONTRIBUTING.md

 Feature suggestions don't belong in issues but can go to [Feedback forum](http://gitlab.uservoice.com/forums/176466-general) where they can be voted on.

 ## Pull requests

+You can submit a pull request if you have made an improvement to GitLab.
+The issues we would really like a pull request for are listed with the [status 'accepting merge/pull requests' on our feedback forum](http://feedback.gitlab.com/forums/176466-general/status/796455).

 Code speaks louder than words.
 If you can please submit a pull request with the fix including tests.
 The workflow to make a pull request is as follows: